Michelle Miller Day- Individual Profile

 What surprises you the most about your role in the theatre community?

 How lovely and generous most individuals are in this community.
-Moving here a few years ago I had massive assumptions about how cut throat the theatre community would be.
+When moving here a few years ago I had massive assumptions about how cutthroat the theatre community would be.
 I have not found that to be the case at all.